yuechen-li-dev/DragonGod/docs/frame-authoring.md

 Why this is canonical:

 - parent pushes child with explicit parent resume pc.
+- after `Push`, the child becomes the new top frame and starts executing on the next tick.
 - child terminates with `Pop()` instead of parent bookkeeping.
-- parent resumes at the declared continuation point and finishes.
+- after `Pop`, the parent resumes at the declared continuation point on a later tick and finishes.

 ### D) Replace to abandon current frame state (`RootReplace` -> `RecoveryComplete`)